© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Upper Short Ditch is a scheduled monument protected by Cadw under reference MG201.
 View the official record →

-Upper Short Ditch is a linear earthwork of early medieval date located in Wales.
+Upper Short Ditch is a linear earthwork situated in Wales and designated as a scheduled ancient monument under Cadw reference MG201.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG201.

 Upper Short Ditch dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Upper Short Ditch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG201.